top of page

 DKW printers, Jillian Ross and William Kentridge working on the large scale print at Kentridges studio at Arts on Main in Johannesburg.

-20 October 2023, Studio walk through of the David Krut Workshop and into the Kentridge Studio.
+Studio walk through of the David Krut Workshop into the Kentridge Studio during the print development.

 The Great Yes, The Great No